Ecwid/ecwid-api-docs/includes/_startersite.md

 }
 ```

-A JSON object of type 'StarterSiteInfo' with the following fields:
+A JSON object of type 'InstantSiteInfo' with the following fields:

-#### StarterSiteInfo
+#### InstantSiteInfo

 Field | Type | Description
 ----- | ---- | -----------
-coverImageUrl | string | URL to the main image, displayed in background when starter site is opened.
+coverImageUrl | string | URL to the main image, displayed in background when instant site is opened.
 coverImageThumbnail | base64 | Thumbnail cover image.
-coverImageMobileUrl | string | URL to the main image, displayed in background when starter site is opened on mobiles.
+coverImageMobileUrl | string | URL to the main image, displayed in background when instant site is opened on mobiles.
 coverImageMobileThumbnail | base64 | Thumbnail cover image for mobile devices
 coverTitle | string | The main title displayed on top of cover image
 coverSubtitle | string | Subtitle displayed under the `coverTitle`